Municipal Solid Waste Management and Resource Recovery Advisory Council

 - recommend special studies and projects to further the effectiveness of municipal solid waste management and resource recovery.

-- October 10, 2013 - Highlights will be posted once approved at the next meeting.
+- January 19, 2017 - To be posted once approved at the next meeting.

 Members represent various interests, which include city and county solid waste agencies, public solid waste districts or authorities, commercial solid waste landfills, planning regions, environmental perspectives, city and county governments, financial advisors, registered waste tire processors, professional engineers, solid waste professionals, composting/recycling companies and the general public representatives.